Derek Kreckler is a multidisciplinary artist whose work spans performance, sound, photography, sculpture and installation.

 Key works include: Bicycle Race (1978), Telling (1986), How to Discipline a Tree (1989), Fill (1990), White Pointer – You are listening to humans observing fish at the New York aquarium (1992), Blind Ned (1996), Sit.Com (1997), The Looking and Other Outcomes (1999), Holey (2003), White Goods (2004), Antidote (2005), Big Wave Hunting (2011), Appropriated Circumstance (2012), Littoral (2014), Colonial Modern (2025).

 His role as an educator included various sessional experiences at Sydney College of the Arts, the University of Sydney, and the College of Fine Arts at the University of New South Wales between 1984 and 1990.
-On returning from New York, Derek taught in the Sound Design course at the Western Australian Academy of Performing Arts from 1995 until 2006.
+On returning from New York, Derek developed and taught the Sound Design course at the Western Australian Academy of Performing Arts from 1995 until 2006.
 In 2006, he joined the Creative Arts Faculty at the University of Wollongong, where he taught as Associate Professor of Visual Arts until 2021.